dghaehre/taskwarriorweb/README.md

 -----

-Some specifcs you might want to know about:
+Some specifics you might want to know about:

 ## Janet